varabyte/kobweb/README.md

 #### Upgrading Kobweb in your project

 The latest available version of Kobweb is declared at the top of this README.
-If a new version has come out, you can update your own project by visiting `libs.version.toml` and updating the `kobweb` version there.
+If a new version has come out, you can update your own project by editing `gradle/libs.version.toml` and updating the `kobweb` version there.

 > [!IMPORTANT]
-> You should also double-check [COMPATIBILITY.md](COMPATIBILITY.md) to see if you also need to update your `kotlin` and
+> You should double-check [COMPATIBILITY.md](COMPATIBILITY.md) to see if you also need to update your `kotlin` and
-> `jetbrains-compose` versions at the same time.
+> `jetbrains-compose` versions as well.

 > [!NOTE]
 > It can be confusing, but Kobweb has two versions -- the version for the library itself (the one that is applicable in